Guide to labour statistics

 1. Ratings provide guidance on the relative quality of the different sources.
 Business sources generally provide more accurately reported industry employment data than household sources and are recommended for each topic where available.

-2. Acronyms used in table are: Labour Account (LA), Employee Earnings and Hours (EEH), Jobs in Australia (JIA), Weekly Payroll Jobs and Wages in Australia (WPJW), Employment and Earnings, Public Sector (SEE), Australian Industry (AIS) and Labour Force Survey (LFS).
+2. Acronyms used in table are: Labour Account (LA), Employee Earnings and Hours (EEH), Jobs in Australia (JIA), Payroll Jobs (PJ), Public Sector Employment and Earnings (PSEE), Australian Industry (AIS) and Labour Force Survey (LFS).

 3. Private sector only.